 Safest Maximum Cylinder Head Temperature

-The hottest a two stroke cylinder head should get is 450 degrees continuous running, 500 for short periods. (see graph below) The picture below is of a motorized bicycle that caught on fire after the owner parked it after a ride and some gasoline dripped onto the cylinder head. (gas ignites at 495F) What are factors contributing to a higher head temperature?
+The hottest a two stroke cylinder head should get is 350 F degrees continuous running, but for good power should be 300 or less. (see graph below) More than 390F (200C) can cause head warpage.
+The picture below is of a motorized bicycle that caught on fire after the owner parked it after a ride and some gasoline dripped onto the cylinder head. (gas ignites at 495F) What are factors contributing to a higher head temperature?

 1. too much ignition advance at high rpm which causes engine overheating by combusting the mixture too early (and so causes more peak temperature and pressure).
 The Grubee CDI has too much ignition advance at high rpm which is corrected by the Jaguar CDI.

 2. a high compression cylinder head.
 The higher the compression, the hotter the engine.
-I never recommend more than 140psi for these engine, but some after market cylinder heads can easily give 180psi.
+I never recommend more than 135psi for these engine, but some after market cylinder heads can easily give 180psi.

 3. too lean an air/fuel ratio.
 Try different main jet sizes and use the size just bigger than the one that gives the highest top speed.
 The excess gasoline serves as coolant.